-1. The use of Cas9 enzyme that will only cut a single strand of targeted DNA rather than the double strand.
-That means the two Cas9 enzyme and the two guide RNAs has to be in the same place for cutting to be made.
+1. The use of the Cas9 enzyme will only cut a single strand of targeted DNA rather than the double-strand.
+That means the two Cas9 enzyme and the two guide RNAs have to be in the same place for cutting to be made.
 This reduces the probability of cut being made in the wrong place.

 The applications of CRISPR

-It has a lot of potential as a tool for the treatment of the range of medical conditions which have a genetic component which include cancer, high cholesterol, and hepatitis B.
+It has a lot of potential as a tool for the treatment of the range of medical conditions that have a genetic component, which includes cancer, high cholesterol, and hepatitis B.

-There are applications involving editing of the genomes of somatic ( non-reproductive) cells but there is more potential for editing the germline also known as reproductive cells.
+There are applications involving the editing of the genomes of somatic ( non-reproductive) cells, but there is more potential for editing the germline, also known as reproductive cells.

-Since any changes which are made in germline cells can be passed from one generation to another, this has wider implications, but germline cells gene editing is yet to be been legalized in many countries including the UK etc. Some groups have taken advantages from this method to introduce a single point mutation in a particular targeted gene with the help of single gRNA.
+Since any changes which are made in germline cells can be passed from one generation to another, this has wider implications.
+Still, germline cells gene editing is yet to be legalized in many countries, including the UK, etc. Some groups have taken advantage of this method to introduce a single point mutation in a particular targeted gene with the help of single gRNA.

-One of the recent developments is the use of this technique to target protein domains for transcriptional regulations, microscopic visualization of specific loci etc.
+One recent development is the use of this technique to target protein domains for transcriptional regulations, microscopic visualization of specific loci, etc.

 CRISPR/Cas9 has enabled rapid genome-wide interrogation of gene function by generating a large gRNA library for genomic screening.